7 Tips to Evaluate Franchise Training Programs

 Ask about:

-At Caring Senior Service, for example, our 16-week Core Development Program ensures every new owner gets weekly check-ins and support long after the initial training ends.
+At Caring Senior Service, franchisees benefit from a structured 16-week Core Development Program with weekly support after onboarding.

 Modern training should leverage technology to improve learning outcomes, offer flexibility, and track progress.
 Look for franchises that incorporate tools like: